BOND REPORT: Treasury Yield Curve Steepens After Weaker-than-expected December Jobs Data

-Treasury prices jumped then pulled back in choppy trade Friday that left the yield curve slightly steeper after a weaker-than-expected December jobs report that appeared to slightly dent expectations surrounding the pace of future rate increases by the Federal Reserve.
+Treasury prices jumped then retreated in choppy trade Friday that left the yield curve steeper after a weaker-than-expected December jobs report appeared to slightly dent expectations surrounding the pace of future interest-rate increases by the Federal Reserve.

 Continue Reading Below